AdaGold/BankAccounts/README.md

 ### Learning Goals
 - Use inheritance to share some behavior across classes
 - Enhance functionality built in Wave 1
-- Add your own tests new classes and inherited functionality.
+- Add tests for all new classes and inherited functionality.

 ### Requirements